Klinogicare® Quantum Magnetic Storm

 Relief of acute and chronic pain, non-pharmacological analgesia

-Restoration of neuromuscular control and movement patterns
+Recovery of neuromuscular control and movement patterns

-Strengthening of pelvic floor muscles (urogynecological rehabilitation)
+Strengthening of the pelvic floor muscles (urogynecological rehabilitation)

 Sports rehabilitation and accelerated return to training